 Lesson 7: We use Tower Tonic as a fertilizer for all of our indoor and outdoor growing.
 We found it is far more cost effective, convenient, and it will save you money over buying other organic fertilizers at the store.

-If you would like to receive a FREE 30 minute consultation about any problems you may be having with your Tower Garden, please contact us at the email address or phone number below.
+If you would like to receive a FREE 30 minute consultation about any problems you may be having with your vertical garden, please contact us at the email address or phone number below.
 We will be happy to schedule your consultation.

-If you found Our Tower Garden Mistakes and Lessons to be of value, please share with your friends on Facebook.
+If you found Our Vertical Garden Mistakes and Lessons to be of value, please share with your friends on Facebook.

 Related posts that you may find useful:

-If you found this post Tower Garden Mistakes and Lessons useful please retweet on Twitter.
+If you found this post Vertical Garden Mistakes and Lessons useful please retweet on Twitter.